HKUST-KnowComp/MNE/README.md

 This is the source code for IJCAI 2018 paper "Scalable Multiplex Network Embedding".

-The readers are welcome to star/fork this reposity and use it to train your own model, reproduce our experiment, and follow our future work.
+The readers are welcome to star/fork this repository and use it to train your own model, reproduce our experiment, and follow our future work.
 Please kindly cite our paper:
 ```
 inproceedings{zhang2018MNE,
 title={Scalable Multiplex Network Embedding},